Get started by searching below:

 You can report elder abuse using the Eldercare Locator’s elder abuse hotline at 1-800-677-1116, Monday through Friday, 8 AM to 9 PM ET.

-If you suspect elder abuse:
+If you suspect any of the types of elderly abuse:

 • Call 911 in an emergency: If you are worried that an older adult is in immediate danger, call the police.